guardiangel/nestjs-tutorial/README.md

 4.9 We can use the following command to access the postgres database now.
 E:\graphqlcourse\nestjs-tutorial>npx prisma studio

+5.Create module prisma (Here we use nest g module prisma, we can use other names like prismatest,etc, we already have done it manually before, just list the command for instruction)
+E:\graphqlcourse\nestjs-tutorial>nest g module prisma

+6.Also create service prisma used for connecting to database E:\graphqlcourse\nestjs-tutorial>nest g service prisma --no-spec

 TroubleShooting:
 1.If you get "delete ␍ eslintprettier/prettier" error, try:
 E:\graphqlcourse\nestjs-tutorial>yarn run lint --fix